platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^^^^^^^^^^

 Flash chip interface mode.
 This option isn't available for the all development platforms.
-The only :ref:`platform_espressif` supports it.
+The only :ref:`platform_espressif8266` supports it.

 Build options
 ~~~~~~~~~~~~~